Bill Andracki

-Bill Andracki is a retired American soccer goalkeeper who had an extensive professional career playing both indoor and outdoor soccer.
+Bill Andracki (born May 25, 1969) is an American retired soccer goalkeeper who had an extensive professional career playing both indoor and outdoor soccer.

 Youth

 In 1988 and 1989, Andracki attended Mercer County Community College, playing on the men's soccer team.
 He was a 1988 NJCAA First Team All American and was a member of the 1989 Junior College National Championship.
 He is a member of the Mercer County Community College Athletic Hall of Fame.
 In 2008, he was inducted into the NJCAA Hall of Fame.
 In 1990, he transferred to Rutgers University where he was a two-year starter on the men's soccer team.
 In 1990, Rutgers finished runners up to the UCLA Bruins in the NCAA Men's Division I Soccer Championship.
 In 1991, Andracki was a Third Team All American.